-Dr Hill entered the field of popular music studies from a background in classical musicology, with a study of the relationship between post-war popular music and fifty years of political activism around the survival of the Welsh language.
-Her most recent book, San Francisco and the Long 60s (Bloomsbury, 2016) is a sustained microhistory of the Haight-Ashbury neighbourhood, the development of the psychedelic musical culture in the years 1963-69, and an assessment of the legacy of the hippie era in the present day Bay Area.
-Some of the ethnographic material that Dr Hill collected for that book was the basis for a Radio 2 documentary, A Taste of Summer, which focused on the myth of the Summer of Love.
+Sarah’s research is primarily concerned with the historiography of popular music.
+Her monograph, San Francisco and the Long 60s (Bloomsbury, 2016) is a sustained microhistory of the Haight-Ashbury neighbourhood, the development of the psychedelic musical culture in the years 1963-69, and an assessment of the legacy of the hippie era in the present-day Bay Area.
+Some of the ethnographic material that Sarah collected for that book was the basis for a Radio 2 documentary, A Taste of Summer, which focused on the myth of the Summer of Love.

 One-Hit Wonders: An Alternative History of Popular Music (New York and London: Bloomsbury, forthcoming 2021)